CAdnany/portfolio-one/README.md

 | Case Management with TheHive                  | SOC Automation Lab|
 | Scripting and Automation for Threat Mitigation | SOC Automation Lab|

+## Development & Labs:

+---

+### **File Permissions in Linux**

+- Reviewed and modified incorrect file and directory permissions within the projects directory to align with organizational access policies.
+- Enhanced overall system security by enforcing proper user authorization levels in a Linux environment.

+---

+### **Python – IP Allow List Automation**

+- Developed a Python script to automate the removal of outdated or unauthorized IP addresses from the `allow_list.txt` file.
+- Improved access control efficiency by reducing manual intervention in file updates.

+---

+### **Applying Filters to SQL Queries**

+- Utilized SQL query filters to audit and investigate potential security issues within employee systems.
+- Strengthened system defenses by filtering database records to identify anomalies and improve endpoint security posture.

+---

+### **Brute Force Attack Detection with TCPDump**

+- Analyzed DNS and HTTP traffic logs using `tcpdump` to detect patterns indicative of brute force attacks.
+- Identified suspicious traffic behavior, contributing to early threat detection and response planning.

+---

+### **Network Traffic Analysis with Wireshark**

+- Interpreted TCP/HTTP packets from a Wireshark capture to examine and understand network activity.
+- Gained insights into protocol behavior and network anomalies relevant to cybersecurity incident analysis.

 ## Tools